UW-Madison Canvas Knowledgebase

 In-person Canvas demonstrations and training sessions are offered regularly throughout the year, with more sessions added every month.
 Check the “Events” section in the sidebar for more specific information about the offerings.

 A fully online, self-paced Canvas training course for instructors is also available.
 To access the course, log into Canvas through the Learn@UW Course Dashboard and click on “Canvas Training Course for Instructors.”

 On-campus Consultation Services

-Learning technology consultants from DoIT Academic Technology are available by appointment for one-on-one Canvas consultations.
+Learning technology consultants from DoIT Academic Technology (AT) are available by appointment for one-on-one Canvas consultations.
 Consultants can advise faculty and instructional staff on topics such as when to switch to Canvas, how to get started and how to effectively use the LMS to support student learning.
 Consultants can also provide information about other useful resources.

 Faculty and instructional staff are also also encouraged to contact their departmental, school or college instructional technology staff regarding their use of Canvas.
 For reference, here is a list of instructional technology contacts organized by school and college.